-Israeli forces ‘massacre’ at least 70 in Gaza’s al-Maghazi refugee camp
+Israeli forces ‘massacre’ at least 70 in Gaza’s Maghazi refugee camp

 He compared the attack with one on the Jabalia refugee camp in northern Gaza last week, in which at least 90 people were killed.

-The al-Maghazi camp was attacked last month as well when at least 50 Palestinians were killed.
+The Maghazi camp was attacked last month as well when at least 50 Palestinians were killed.

 Azzoum said the camp’s surrounding areas had been subjected to intense Israeli shelling in the last couple of days.